-- 1. Manipulate measurement equipment; record and interpret simple direct measurements of physical quantities (e.g., mass, force, current, voltage, electric current, magnetic field); judge the quality of these measurements; construct simple electric circuits. - 2.
-Perform and interpret experiments; collect, identify and evaluate evidence for physical models (e.g., microscopic model of charge, domain model, energy transformation/conservation) and principles (e.g., conservation of charge, superposition principle, voltage loop rule, junction rule) that predict and describe electrical and magnetic phenomena. - 3.
-Apply physical models to practical situations to solve qualitative and quantitative problems; predict the outcome of experiments and explain phenomena; analyze the behavior of objects and systems using physical models and principles. - 4.
-Describe physical models using a variety of representations: words, including physics vocabulary (e.g., electric field, voltage, current); graphs (2D and 3D), electric and magnetic field diagrams; algebra, pictures, and diagrams.
-Use these representations to solve problems, generate alternative explanations, and analyze physical systems.
+- 1. Manipulate measurement equipment; record and interpret simple direct measurements of physical quantities; judge the quality of these measurements; construct simple electric circuits. - 2.
+Perform and interpret experiments; collect, identify and evaluate evidence for physical models that predict and describe electrical and magnetic phenomena. - 3.
+Describe physical models using a variety of representations: words, including physics vocabulary; graphs, electric and magnetic field diagrams; algebra, calculus, pictures, and diagrams.
+Use these representations to solve problems, generate alternative explanations, and analyze physical systems. - 4.
+Apply physical models to practical situations to solve qualitative and quantitative problems; predict the outcome of experiments and explain phenomena; analyze the behavior of objects and systems using physical models and principles.